Unadon

 Unadon (鰻丼) is a dish originating in Japan.
 It consists of a donburi type large bowl filled with steamed white rice, and topped with fillets of eel (unagi) grilled in a style known as kabayaki, similar to teriyaki.
 The fillets are glazed with a sweetened soy-based sauce, called tare and caramelized, preferably over charcoal fire.
 The fillets are not flayed, and the grayish skin side is placed faced down.
 Sufficient tare sauce is poured over so that some of it seeps through the rice underneath.
 By convention, pulverized dried berries of sanshō (called Japanese pepper, although botanically unrelated) are sprinkled on top as seasoning.
 It is also very popular outside of Japan, particularly in Taiwan and the United States.

+The places in Japan renowned for unadon include Hamamatsu, Nagoya, Saitama City (Urawa), Narita, Chiba, and Yanagawa, Fukuoka.

 Variations

 Variations include unajū (鰻重, the same dish served in jūbako (重箱), food boxes often lacquered), nagayaki (長焼き, the eel and rice are served separately), and hitsumabushi (ひつまぶし, finely chopped eel kabayaki scattered (mabusu) over rice in a wooden rice container (hitsu) from Nagoya).

 There are two styles of grilled eel, the topic of which is covered more precisely under kabayaki.
 Essentially, in the Kantō region style, the eel is steamed before being grilled with sauce, which makes the eel more tender.
 The other is the Kansai region style, which is grilled without steaming.